DakotaS96/SkyFam/docs/YOUTUBE_API_SETUP.md

 # Create a YouTube Data API Key for SkyFam

 SkyFam uses the YouTube Data API to check YouTube for supported livestream information.
-This guide walks through creating a Google Cloud project, enabling the YouTube Data API, creating a restricted API key, and saving it in SkyFam.
+This guide walks through creating a Google Cloud project, creating a restricted YouTube Data API key, and saving it in SkyFam.

 You will need: